7: Board Operations

 18.1.
 Obtain authorization by resolution of the Board to do so; or

 18.2.
-Provide to the Board Chair evidence of illness in the form of a medical certificate respecting the period of absence.
+Provide to the Board Chair evidence of illness in the form of a medical certificate respecting the period of absence; and

 18.3.
 Failure to attend may result in disqualification.

-19. If both the Chair or Vice-Chair, through illness or other cause, are unable to perform the duties of the office or are absent, the Board shall appoint from among its members an acting Chair, who on being so appointed shall have all the powers and shall perform all the duties of the Chair during the Chair’s and Vice-Chair’s absence or inability to act.
+19. If both the Board Chair and Vice-Chair, through illness or other cause, are unable to perform the duties of the office, or are absent, the Board shall appoint from among its members an acting Board Chair, who, on being so appointed, shall have all the powers and shall perform all the duties of the Board Chair during the Board Chair’s and Vice-Chair’s absence or inability to act.

 20. Regular meetings of the Board shall not be held without the Superintendent and/or designate(s) in attendance, unless the Superintendent’s employment contract is being discussed.